cornellev/scan-matching/AUTHOR.md

-This library was made by Ethan Uppal with love.
+This library was made by Ethan Uppal.